Francesca-Belfiore/Francesca-Belfiore/README.md

 <h1 align="center">Hi there 👋</h1>

-<p align="center">My name is Francesca Belfiore!
+<p>My name is Francesca Belfiore!
 I'm a front-end web-developer in training with a passion for art and UI/UX design!</p>

 <div>Things I can do: